 Keun Soo YIM

-K. S. Yim is an experimental computer scientist working as a software engineer (tech lead manager) at Google.
+K. S. Yim is an experimental computer scientist working as a software engineer (technical lead) at Google.
 His current research interests include reliability, quality, security, and productivity techniques for software development (e.g., video-on-demand, IoT client, web, big data, and machine learning applications).
 KS holds 30+ United States patents on intelligent management of mobile and cloud systems and has published 18+ technical papers in top-ranked journals and conferences.
 He obtained his Ph.D. degree in computer science from the University of Illinois at Urbana-Champaign.
 Dr. Yim has served as co-chair of the industry track of three international symposia (in software reliability and dependable computing) and has also served on multiple program committees of international conferences and workshops (in fault-tolerant computing, software engineering, computer systems, and parallel and distributed computing).
 Dr. Yim is a senior member of IEEE.

 Authored Publications